AdBOOST/documentation/_posts/2017-01-31-banner-generator.md

 ## Banner set

-In left context menu choose <i class="fa fa-image"></i> Banners > <i class="fa fa-object-group"></i> Banner sets or click to large "<i class="fa fa-image"></i> Banner generator" icon <br/> on the main dashboard<br/>
+In left context menu choose <i class="fa fa-image"></i> Banner Generator > <i class="fa fa-dashboard"></i> Dashboard or click to large "<i class="fa fa-image"></i> Banner generator" icon <br/> on the main dashboard<br/>

 {% include image_tag.html url="/images/banners/LeftMenuBanners.png" alt="Left Menu Banners" style="height:350px;" %}

+If you have not created any banner set yet, you will be greeted by banners dashboard with empty statistics and button that will redirect you to banner set form.
+Same applies to <i class="fa fa-plus"></i> icon next to "Banner sets" in left menu.

+{% include image_tag.html url="/images/banners/EmptyDashboard.png" alt="Banners Empty Dashboard" style="" %}

-If you have not created any banner set yet, you will be greeted by welcome screen showing preview of banner setup steps and its example result.
+If you click directly to "Banner sets" in left menu instead, you will be greeted by welcome screen showing preview of banner setup steps and its example result.

 {% include image_tag.html url="/images/banners/BannersGuidedSetup.png" alt="Banners Guided Setup" style="" %}

-If you have already created any banner sets, you will see them in listing and you will have the option to create new one by clicking <span class="btn btn-sm btn-primary"><i class="fa fa-plus"></i> Banner set</span> button
+If you have already created any banner sets, this part will show them to you in form of listing and you will have the option to create new one by clicking <span class="btn btn-sm btn-primary"><i class="fa fa-plus"></i> Banner set</span> button

 {% include image_tag.html url="/images/banners/BannersListing.png" alt="Banners Listing" style="" %}